-I, , hereby apply for late resignation from my teaching contract for the , hereby apply contract year.
-As such, I agree to reim burse the West Hancock Community School District ses incurred to locate and hire a suitable replacement suitable replacement, I still am responsible for reimbu ses incurred in searching for a suitable replacement. based on current costs, include the following items and amoun is: a.
-Up to two weeks of advertising in the Sunday Des Moines a.
-Register. \$ Register . Ψ b.
-Up to three days of salary and fixed charges for the e affected building principal who is responsible for screening letters of intent and credentials. \$ C · c.
-Up to two days of salary and fixed charges for other er administrators (other than the superintendent) who may be part of the interviewing team. \$ d.
-Up to two days of salary and fixed charges for tead chers who may be part of the interviewing team, up to a maximum of four teachers. \$ . e.
-Postage and supply expenses. \$ TOTAL AMOUNT DUE TO THE DISTRICT \$ TOTAL AMOUNT DUE TO THE DISTRICT Ψ METHO D OF PAYMENT 01 11111112211 I ha ave attached a cashier's check or money order for the Total Amount Due to the District. • I aı n owed sufficient salary by the District and hereby au thorize payroll deduction(s) by the District for the Tot al Amount Due.
-Signature of Employee Signature of Disinterested Party Doto Cul- mitted to the Commission don't Date Sub mitted to the Superintendent
+I, , hereby apply for late resignation from my teaching contract for the contract year.
+As such, I agree to reiml for late resignation from my teaching contract for burse the West Hancock Community School District for e xpens es incurred to locate and hire a suitable replacement. .
+I also understand that if the District is unable to rsing the West Hancock Community School District These expenses, as determined by the superintendent based d on c urrent costs, include the following items and amount ts: a.
+Up to two weeks of advertising in the Sunday Des Moines а.
+Register. \$ register. Ψ b.
+Up to three days of salary and fixed charges for the e affected building principal who is responsible for screening letters of intent and credentials. \$ C c.
+Up to two days of salary and fixed charges for other administrators (other than the superintendent) who ı may be part of the interviewing team. \$ d.
+Up to two days of salary and fixed charges for teach chers who may be part of the interviewing team, up to a maximum of four teachers. \$ Doctors and symply symples ¢ e.
+Postage and supply expenses. Φ TOTAL AMOUNT DUE TO THE DISTRICT \$ MET HOD OF PAYMENT Ihor re attached a applicate about an anoney and on for the Total Amount Due to the District 1 Hav ve attached a cashier's check or money order for the Total Amount Due to the District.
+Lam owed sufficient salary by the District and hereby au thorize payroll deduction(s) by the District for the l Amount Due. anotize payton deduction(s) by the District for the 1014 Trimodik Budi 9 Signature of Employee Signature of Disinterested Party D / G 1 Date Subm nitted to the Superintendent